St-olesia-code/St-olesia-code/README.md

 # Olesia Trofymenko — Data Analyst

-Junior Data Analyst with a background in Marketing and a focus on turning data into actionable business insights.
+Data Analyst with a background in Marketing and a focus on turning data into actionable business insights.

 ### 🛠️ Skills